-Trump Hires Ty Cobb – No, Not That One – As New Legal Counsel
+Trump Hires Ty Cobb — No, Not That One –- As New Legal Counsel

 To be clear, Donald Trump has not hired a base-stealing, tobacco-spitting ghost to deflect stories about Russian collusion, though that would only qualify as roughly the 27th-strangest story this year.
 No, the Ty Cobb joining the president’s team of lawyers merely has the same name as his more famous grandfather, the baseball legend who died in 1961.
 The younger Cobb, a veteran litigator who is a partner at the DC firm Hogan Lovells, will be brought on to “enforce discipline in the White House regarding Russia matters,” according to Bloomberg.

-In the early days of the Trump presidency, the communications strategy on Russia consisted mostly of sending out White House Press Secretary Sean Spicer to dissemble.
+In the early days of the Trump presidency, the communications strategy on Russia consisted mostly of sending out White House press secretary Sean Spicer to dissemble.
 To adopt a more consistent response and give Spicer and Sarah Huckabee Sanders some cover on the issue, the Trump team went searching for a few good lawyers.
 But top Washington firms mostly passed.
 And given the Trump family’s inveterate mendacity, the steady stream of damning new details surrounding the Russia story, and the fact that the president tends to ignore professional advice, their hesitance is perfectly understandable.

 What’s left is a shallow pool of candidates — the likes of Jay Sekulow, Marc Kasowitz (last seen warning a man who sent him a critical email to “watch your back, bitch”), and other examples of the “Trump Lawyer,” a particular breed Jonathan Mahler recently explored in The New York Times Magazine.
 Trump Lawyers, he writes, are hardly legal eagles — indeed, their expertise is largely besides the point.
 In the mold of their client, their primary qualification is attitudinal, not professional, and the job is more about performance than process: